Qumulo/docs/README.md

 ## Running Tests and Builds
-Everything you need to successfully test and build the documentation is located in the `dm` tool, which you can run from [`./tools/docs-menu.sh`](tools/docs-menu.sh) for the first time.
+Everything you need to successfully test and build the documentation from the `docs-internal` repository is located in the `dm` tool, which you can run from [`./tools/docs-menu.sh`](tools/docs-menu.sh) for the first time.

-### 🍊 As a Qumulon
+### 🍊&thinsp;As a Qumulon
 * [🔒 Building and Checking HTML Documentation](https://qumulo.atlassian.net/wiki/spaces/QON/pages/1755217988/)

 * [🔒 Building the `qq` CLI and REST API Guides](https://qumulo.atlassian.net/wiki/spaces/QON/pages/2259550614/)